Location: SARA Park

 The track is operated by SARA Park BMX and requires ABA Memberships to use the track.
 There are two separate tracks, a larger, more competitive track for the older kids and a smaller, less daunting track for the younger riders.
 Riders may sign up for a free one-day pass to see how they like BMX riding.

 The Strider Rider Balance Bike Track was was built in honor of Patrick Tinnell and was completed in April 2015.
 The track is geared towards the younger kids, ages one through five, allowing them to compete on a less competitive track.
 Strider Riders have their own gate, cost to ride is $5 and membership is only $30 per year.

-There are 2 basic types of bicycles used in BMX:
+There are two basic types of bicycles used in BMX:

 BOYS/GIRLS, bicycles with 20 inch or smaller wheels